 Depending on your health goals, you can take CBD edibles once or twice a day — or whenever you feel you need a chill pill.

-The plus side of CBD gummies and mints is that they're super easy to take, especially for people on the go.
+The benefits CBD gummies and CBD Mints is that they're super easy to take, especially for people on the go.
 Like capsules, they offer precise doses in each gummy square or mint and are available in many flavors, making them more appealing to some people.
 But another thing that makes these options better than capsules in some instances is that you can cut these edibles in half for added customizations in your doses.

 However, there are also some disadvantages to CBD gummies and mints.